Varnado Simpson: My Lai massacre

-Simpson said his rampage started after he was ordered to kill a woman by his lieutenant, Stephen Brooks.
+Simpson said he started participating in the massacre after being ordered to kill a woman by his lieutenant, Stephen Brooks.
 He also gave context to the aftermath:"This lady got up and she had her back turned to me," he said.
 And my platoon leader...told me to shoot her and I said, 'Well, you shoot her.
 I don't want to shoot no lady.'
 So he said, I'm giving you a direct order to shoot and if you don't shoot her then you can be shot yourself.
 So, as she was putting her foot in the door, I shot her about five or six times, and I went there and turned her over and there was a little three‐month‐old baby in her arms... and this kind of cracked me up."

 "Well, after that, we had collected about five prisoners... and there come one of the guys in my squad and said, 'Well, let's kill 'em.'
 So the platoon leader said, 'Well, I'm turning my back so I don't see what you're doing,’ and this guy ...he grabbed my rifle and went to the heads of everyone and put it to their eyes and just pulled the trigger....
 It just grew on....
 My platoon leader told me—my officer, Lieutenant Brooks, said—'Kill everyone....'
 He was always near me ... so I think killed about 18 or 20 people that time."At the time, Simpson said he thought he was only following orders, but had since changed his mind about the massacre.
 "I don't think all that should have happened—all those people," he said.
 "Then again, you got to realize, you got your life out there on the stake, too.
 I think something is going to happen to me.
 I dream about it a lot.
 Sometimes I just want to get away from people."

 In a 1970 interview, when Simpson was asked what he thought was a war crime, he considered the entire Vietnam War to be a war crime.

-During officer William Calley’s court-martial, Simpson pleaded the fifth to avoid implicating himself.
+During officer William Calley's court-martial, Simpson pleaded the fifth to avoid implicating himself.
 He was never charged for his role in the massacre.

-After My Lai
+Post-military life

 Personal tragedies

 In 1977, Simpson's 10-year-old son was accidentally killed by a random shot fired by some neighborhood teenagers.
 Simpson recalled the day later by stating, "He died in my arms.
 And when I looked at him, his face was like the same face of the child that I had killed.
 And I said: This is the punishment for killing the people that I killed."
 Simpson's daughter died of meningitis a few years before he committed suicide.